 The primary consideration when choosing gravel riding kit is the type of gravel ride you are going on.
 For short distances, there is more freedom to ride in what you find comfortable, if lycra is your thing then that will work great but if the ride is more casual, the likelihood of poor weather or increased chances of crashing then baggy shorts (with a liner or bib shorts underneath) and loose-fitting jersey may be preferred.
 For long distances, lycra is favoured as it’s quicker to dry and offers unrestricted freedom of movement.
 Dedicated road or adventure bib shorts generally have a better quality chamois than mountain bike liners and will improve comfort in the saddle for a longer period of time.

 If you choose to ride in baggies it’s important to look for a pair of shorts that aren’t too baggy.
 While most mountain bike shorts will be comfortable to ride in, a lot of them have legs cut to accommodate the added bulk of knee pads.
 This extra material can flap which adds drag or becomes irritating and will take longer to dry if wet.
-We always recommend pairing your baggies with a bib short for increased comfort.
+For gravel, we recommend pairing your baggies over a bib short or liner for increased comfort.

-What is worn on top is usually based on your short choice.
-The classic style road jersey will pair best with bib shorts and offer a full front zip with rear pockets.
-A slim-fitting mountain biking jersey will add to the more casual look of baggie shorts.
+What is worn on top is usually based on your choice of shorts.
+The classic style road cycling jersey will pair best with bib shorts and offer a full front zip with rear pockets.
+A slim-fitting mountain biking jersey will add to the more casual look of baggy shorts.